 There are species that will eat the first two types.
 Most of them would prefer the filamentous algae which is similar in texture to the black algae we fight off in our aquariums.

 However, if you have issues with turbid green water, you should simply get a UV water clarifier, since no algae eater would take care of that in a pond.
-You can visit this article of mine and check the stronger units I discuss as viable solutions or have a look at one such option directly here (the 18 and 36-Watt ones).
+You can visit this article of mine and check the stronger units I discuss as viable solutions or have a look at one such option directly here (a 36-Watt one).

 That being said, have a look at some of the good algae eater fish for a clean pond: